One of the most popular meteor showers is underway: How to see it

 When to see Perseid Meteor Shower

-The shower starts July 14 and ends September 1, and will peak between August 11 and 13.
+The shower started July 14 and ends September 1, and will peak between August 11 and 13.

 The best time to see them is early in the morning.